Stevenzhang337/Geometry-Calculator-JS/README.md

 	Auto line, polygon formation;

-This project also gave me a lot of insight into using libaries like bootstrap and jquery.
+This project also gave me a lot of insight into using libaries like bootstrap, jquery and nodejs.
 It does not have the most eye pleasing UI but I believe it makes up for it in its technical features.
 While I believe this project is incomplete, I consider it at an MVP stage.
 I would like to come back to this project with more experience in web development and general software engineering skills to make this a more complete project.

 Some things I would like to add/change:
 	shifting of objects;